isomerpages/cpf-workfare/pages/SMS Advisory.md

 <img class="advisory1" src="/images/SMS%20Advisory/SMS%20Advisory.png" align="center">

-This is only an example of a Workfare SMS.
-The actual SMS received may be different.
+<center>This is only an example of a Workfare SMS.
+The actual SMS received may be different.</center>